Intro-CS-App-Dev-and-Deploy/Overview/README.md

 How to Get more than 65%
 - Include more meta data, current song specific
 - different definitions of the above buttons
+  - for example, auto play: "when current song finishes, automatically play the next song"

 Adding more buttons (either your own creation or copying buttons I have not reviewed from my notes)
 - Wave Forms
 - Set Loops Points
 - Randomize the entire play list
 - Repeat the entire play list

+---

+This project also introduces alphanumeric variables and array data.
+- Emphasized: array index arithmetic allows for button control and drawing-to-canvas of various songs

+Enrichment: multi-media is accessed within files contained in the GitHub Project folder
+- Access is very similar to website multi-media

+Advanced Enrichment: when more songs are manually added to the "Music Program Folder" a programmed data entry feature allows for array to be automatically changed, instead of relying on a programmer to change code
+- Requirement: Intermediate CS Processing-Java Array Functions changing the originally coded data structure
+- CAUTION: once the program is ended, this data is lost unless .txt Read-Write data functions are enabled (another Intermediate CS Topic)

 ---